Shinjuku–Kabukicho Love Hotel murders

-The Shinjuku–Kabukicho Love Hotel murders is the nickname given to an unsolved series of murders committed in the Shinjuku and Kabukicho areas of Tokyo in 1981.
-The three victims, all women, were strangled to death in love hotels at night.
-The murders only stopped after a fourth victim survived.
+The Shinjuku–Kabukicho Love Hotel murders are an unsolved series of murders committed in the Shinjuku and Kabukicho areas of Tokyo in 1981.
+The three victims, all women, were strangled in love hotels at night; two died at the scene and the third died later in hospital.
+The attacks stopped after a fourth victim survived.

 Murders

 Hostess A

 The first victim, known under the pseudonym of Hostess A, was last seen alive checking into room 401 of the New El Sky hotel with a young man on March 19, 1981.
 A day later, at about 10 a.m., there was no sign of the victim, who was supposed to have checked out of the hotel by that time.
 This caused an employee to enter her hotel room, where they found the victim strangled to death.
 An ID found on her identified her as a local 33-year-old hostess.
 However, her ID turned out to be fraudulent.
 She was actually a 45-year-old woman who abandoned her family in 1975 to live in Kabukicho.
 Authorities speculated that she might have worked as a prostitute prior to her death, and that the murderer may have picked her up from her cabaret job.